wilima/django-wysiwyg-redactor/README.rst

 -------
 -  0.4 x x, 2014 (Feedback needed)

-   -   Great news, now we have an sponsor, wich means we can use a up-to-date version of redactorjs.
+   -   Great news, now we have an sponsor, which means we can use a up-to-date version of redactorjs.
 Thanks to @etchalon.

 -  0.3.9.1 Jun 06, 2014